libp2p/js-libp2p/README.md

 If you are looking for the documentation of the latest release, you can view the latest release on [npm](https://www.npmjs.com/package/libp2p), or select the tag in github that matches the version you are looking for.

 > [!TIP]
-> Just tring to figure out what this is all about?
+> Just trying to figure out what this is all about?
 Check our [GETTING\_STARTED.md](https://github.com/libp2p/js-libp2p/blob/main/doc/GETTING_STARTED.md) guide and [examples](https://github.com/libp2p/js-libp2p-examples).

 ## Background